-ARH 256 Graphic Communications III (3) An advanced course in perspective rendering.
+ARH 256 Graphic Communications (3) This is an advanced course in perspective rendering.
 Students are expected to apply perspective drawing skills acquired in ARH 150 to generate color renderings of building interiors and exteriors.
 Students taking Architectural Design Studio II are encouraged to take this course concurrently and to use their design solutions as a base for required rendering projects in ARH 256.
-Prerequisite: ARH 150 or Permission of Department.
+Prerequisite: ARH 110 or Permission of Department.